Study Review & Approval Process

 - A completed IRB-Form C and IRB-stamped Consent Form

-- A copy of the IRB Approval Letter
+- A copy of the IRB Approval Letter prior to the start of visits

 - If any food provision or dietary consult is required for your study, this information must be indicated on the Schedule Timeline;